aadhii-yz/password-manager-cli/README.md

 # password-manager-cli
-This is a Password Manager for terminal using python.
+This is a Password Manager using python.
+Terminal based.
+Personal use.
+**In Progress**